-It’s also for historical reasons that I live without paying for centralised remote services over which I have limited control.
+Rather than carrying a tracking device pwned by Apple or Google around with me, my main phone is a LineageOS phablet with no SIM card (I connect it to wifi and NextCloud when I land somewhere).
+My main internet device is a small Linux laptop with a touchscreen – also synchronised with NextCloud.
+It’s partly for historical reasons that I live without paying for centralised remote services over which I have limited control.
 I managed my digital media myself because in the early days that was the only option.
 Later when online services became available I dabbled with relying on them but, after years of trickles of information about online tracking and surveillance, when in 2013 the Snowden revelations came to light I moved my data back offline and ramped up my IT security.

 Before I had heard of password managers I had a local encrypted spreadsheet for my passwords carefully stored and backed up offsite and offline.
 I now use KeePassXC and still keep my keys offline on two pen drives and two MicroSD cards, one of which is offsite.
 Alongside the keys are notes about rebuilding all my machines from backups.